Phone number 520-562-3321 ext. 1244

 Effective date of this revision: July 2015

 Gila River Health Care’s (GRHC) strengths are its employees and our ability as a team to promote the highest standards of quality care, sound financial management, and cultural awareness to thrive and grow stronger as an organization.
 GRHC is poised to inspire, motivate and engage employees to work together on a shared vision.
 Staying true to our purpose and core values has provided us with guidance in the midst of frequent national health care changes.
 Maintaining a vibrant and ethical culture is an obligation that every employee at GRHC shares.
 Our actions and decisions affect the lives of thousands of patients every day.
-The Gila River Health Care Code of Conduct and Ethics outlines the responsibilities of our employees to support our mission, vision, and corporate values, while always striving to improve the care of our patients and be better stewards of our resources.
+The Staff Standards of Conduct outlines the responsibilities of our employees to support our mission, vision, and corporate values, while always striving to improve the care of our patients and be better stewards of our resources.

 Certified by The Joint Commission, recognized for